MonteLogic/MoL-blog-content/posts/categorized/articles/categorized/next.js/current-style-of-generating-pdfs-for-cbud/index.md

 # Crafting Timecards: An In-Depth Look at PDF Generation in cbud.app

-Generating accurate and formatted documents is a vital function for applications like cbud.app, particularly for creating essential records such as contractor timecards.
-The process, as revealed through recent work notes and the provided codebase, centers around utilizing the `pdf-lib` library to programmatically fill pre-designed PDF templates with specific user and work time data.
+Trying to deliver an excellently formatted PDF document is hard and took me 2+ months to do it effectevely for my use case, granted I was a new Next.js Dev.

+Here I will outline how I designed CBud to deliver pdfs along with the dates and formatting.

+This process centers around using the pdf-lib library as well as a myriad of custom functions.

 ## User Interaction: The `TimeCardComponent`

 The user interaction point for this functionality resides within the `TimeCardComponent`.
-This client-side React component provides the interface for selecting an employee, choosing a timecard template type (like "Acme Trucking" or "Standard Template"), defining the pay period using date inputs and a calendar interface, and ultimately triggering the generation process via a "Generate Timecard" button.
-This component collects the necessary parameters, such as the selected employee's ID and name, the desired pay period dates, and initial data like routes and route shift information.
+This client-side React component provides the interface for selecting an employee, choosing a timecard template type (like "Acme Trucking" or "Standard Template"), defining the pay period using date inputs and a calendar interface, and ultimately triggering the generation process.

 ### From `TimeCardComponent.tsx`: